Jan Versteegh: Talpa Network (2019–present)

-In 2022, he appeared in the film Hart op de juiste plek directed by Bob Wilbers.
-He also appears in the film De Grote Sinterklaasfilm: Gespuis in de Speelgoedkluis directed by Lucio Messercola.
 Since 2023, he presents the reality game show De Bondgenoten in which contestants both collaborate and compete in challenges to win 100,000 euros.
 The contestants also live together in a villa in Lelystad, Flevoland, Netherlands.
+Tooske Ragas and Mark Schaaf have also presented the show when Versteegh was unable to do so.

 In 2024, it was revealed that Versteegh was the whistleblower who in 2021 told journalist Dennis Schouten about singer Marco Borsato's alleged child molestation of an underage girl.
 Borsato was eventually charged with child sexual abuse in 2023.

 Versteegh renewed his contract with Talpa in January 2024 for two years.
 He presented the reality television series Muscles & Brains in 2024.
 In the show, six men and six women compete in challenges that involve strength and intelligence.
+In 2024, Versteegh also presented the outdoor survival show No Way Back in which the contestants travelled through Norway.
+He was one of the presenters of the 2024 show De Beste Wensen in which the presenters make dreams come true.
+Since 2025, he presents No Way Back VIPS, a version of the show No Way Back with celebrities.
+The 2025 season of No Way Back VIPS was filmed in Romania and the 2026 season was filmed in Albania.

-In 2025, he presents the game show Let's play ball in which contestants have to roll a large ball from one location to another.
+In 2025, he presented the game show Let's play ball in which contestants have to roll a large ball from one location to another.
 He renewed his contract with Talpa in July 2025.
-Versteegh and Airen Mylene present the shows Alle Remmen Los! and Red Bull Stalen Ros in 2025.
+Versteegh and Airen Mylene presented the shows Alle Remmen Los! and Red Bull Stalen Ros in 2025.
 The show Alle Remmen Los! was filmed at Speedway Emmen in Emmen, Netherlands and contestants compete against each other by driving backwards or by driving with a caravan.
 In Red Bull Stalen Ros the contestants need to complete a course over water with a decorated bicycle (similar to the television show Te land, ter zee en in de lucht).

+In 2026, he presented the show The Bicycle Race in which contestants cycle through India.
+In the show, six duos compete against each other and contestants include Josje Huisman, Arjan Ederveen and Anniek Pheifer.
+In May 2026, it was announced that he would present Vijf Dagen Vast, a reality game show in which contestants are tied together for five days.
+The show was cancelled in June 2026, less than a week before the show's first episode was scheduled to air.

+In 2026, he is one of the nominees for the Televizier-Ring Presentator award.
+The show De Bondgenoten is also nominated for the Gouden Televizier-Ring award.